Top 10 Tourist Places to Visit in Nepal

-Durbar Square is located in the central area of Kathmandu and one of the most famous sights in Kathmandu.
+Durbar Square is located in the central area of Kathmandu and is one of the most famous sights in Kathmandu.
 The numerous monuments, buildings, exquisite carvings and mysterious temples make people linger and feel the rich flavor of the history of Nepal.
 However, the whizzing motorcycles, selling hawkers, silhouettes of resting people, as well as the kids playing football, the crowded pigeons, cows, sheep, dogs, cats and dogs, etc., make Durbar Square as busy as a bazaar.
 The bustling marketplace and mysterious temples have formed a strong visual impact.

-The full name of Monkey Temple is Swayambhunath Stupa, located in the west of Kathmandu.
+The full name of Monkey Temple is Swayambhunath Stupa, located west of Kathmandu.
 With a history of more than 2500 years, it is the oldest Buddhist temple in Nepal and is listed as a UNESCO World Heritage Site.
 According to legend, Sakyamuni once visited this place.
 There are many monkeys here, and they are not afraid of strangers, so it is named Monkey Temple.
 After reaching the top, you can overlook the entire Kathmandu Valley.
 Don't forget to stand on the top of the mountain and take an intimate photo with Kathmandu!
 A grand puja is held here every year on the Buddha's birthday, and there will be crowds of people and lively activities.

 Chitwan National Park

 Chitwan National Park is called "Chitwan Royal National Park".
 It is located in a preserved area in the Terai Lowlands of southern Nepal.
 It is one of the few unspoiled natural areas in the Himalayan hills between India and Nepal.
-It's also the habitat of the Asian one-horned rhinoceros, which is rare in the world, and one of the last hiding places for the Bengal tiger.
+It's also the habitat of the Asian one-horned rhinoceros, which is rare in the world, and one of the last hiding places for the Bengal tigers.
 In the park, there are verdant bamboo forests, towering Sal trees, kapok trees, and crimson flower ferns, which enjoy the reputation of "Forest Flame".
 It was once the private hunting territory for royal Nepalese and their distinguished guests.
 In 1973, it was listed as a UNESCO World Heritage Site.